micmejia/bible-dump/AMPC/1 John/1 John 1.md

-What we have seen and [ourselves] heard, we are also telling you, so that you too may [^d]realize _and_ enjoy fellowship as partners _and_ partakers with us.
-And [this] fellowship that we have [which is a [^e]distinguishing mark of Christians] is with the Father and with His Son Jesus Christ (the Messiah).
+What we have seen and [ourselves] heard, we are also telling you, so that you too may realize _and_ enjoy fellowship as partners _and_ partakers with us.
+And [this] fellowship that we have [which is a distinguishing mark of Christians] is with the Father and with His Son Jesus Christ (the Messiah).